In this article:

 3. Healthy diet

-Following a healthy diet also helps lose excess weight, thus lowering the pressure and wear and tear on the joints.
+It includes foods such as cereals, vegetables, fruits, olive oil, legumes, and fish, along with moderate consumption of red wine and avoidance of red meat.
+(11) Following a healthy diet also helps lose excess weight, thus lowering the pressure and wear and tear on the joints.

 Avoid long periods of high activity.
 Getting enough rest or pacing yourself helps avoid joint stress and fatigue.